Stress is a state of worry.

 At the end of the exercise, prepare a coping statement that will include what you’ve learned.

 Keep it with you as a note, and reread it whenever you become anxious about that task or event.

-- Take a breath, and tense one muscle group for 4-10 seconds (you can start anywhere).
-The tensing should be strong, but not painful.
+- Take a breath, and tense one muscle group for 4-10 seconds (you can start anywhere and the tension should be strong but not painful)

-It produces endorphins which act as natural pain killers, and lifts mood.
+It produces endorphins which act as natural pain killers, and lift your mood.